RamazanHalid/SellingHalid_MicroServiceArchitecture/README.md

 I used Serilog and Graylog for logging.
 </br>

-There are two Servicebus for comminicated among services.
+There are two EventBus for comminicated among services.
 RabbitMQ and AzureService.
 </br>

 Microsoft Sql used for hold information in database.